Vladimir Samarin

-Vladimir Dmitriyevich Sokolov (2 March 1913 – 19 January 1992), also known under the pen name of Samarin, was a Russian Axis collaborator, journalist, writer, researcher and educator.
+Vladimir Dmitriyevich Sokolov (2 March 1913 – 19 January 1992), also known under the pen name of Samarin, was a Russian Nazi collaborator, journalist, writer, researcher and educator.
 Following his work as a propagandist for Nazi Germany as one of the writers of the Rech newspaper, he fled to the United States and became a senior lector of Russian language studies at Yale University from 1949 to 1976.
 In 1982, he was targeted by the United States Department of Justice for deportation, bringing him national notoriety.
 Following the revocation of his citizenship, he fled to an Orthodox monastery in Montreal, Canada, where he died in 1992.

 Early life

-Vladimir Dmitriyevich Sokolov was born to the family of a nobleman and landlord in Oryol, in what was then the Russian Empire, on 2 March 1913.
+Vladimir Dmitriyevich Sokolov was born to the family of a nobleman and landlords in Oryol, in what was then the Russian Empire, on 2 March 1913.
 In 1921, as a student, he witnessed the crushing of the Tambov rebellion by the Red Army with the usage of chemical weapons, an experience which had a great effect on his personal views.
 Following his graduation from school, he could not enter Moscow or Leningrad State Universities due to his family's aristocratic background.
 He enrolled at Oryol State University (then Oryol State Pedological Institute) and graduated after four years, working in nearby Ramon.

 In December 1937, Sokolov was targeted by the NKVD, and fled to the city of Samara, where he lived until he moved to Voronezh in the summer.
 In Voronezh, he lived with friends under an assumed name and became a literature teacher and later educational director at a local college.